 In 2017, the Task Force on Climate-related Financial Disclosures (TCFD) launched a set of voluntary disclosure recommendations for use by companies when providing information to investors, lenders, and insurance underwriters about their climate-related financial risks.
-Although the TCFD has encouraged enhanced disclosures around the risks and opportunities associated with climate change, there is limited consistency across the investment and valuation community as to how this information should be factored into business valuations.
-There is little guidance published by accounting or valuation standard-setting bodies in this regard.
-This lack of guidance highlights the need for a valuation framework that will facilitate a consistent approach to factoring climate change risks into valuation analyses.
+Although the TCFD has encouraged more disclosures around the risks and opportunities associated with climate change, there is limited consistency across the investment and valuation community as to how this information should be factored into business valuations.
+Further, there is little guidance published by accounting or valuation standardsetting bodies in this regard.
+Taken together, this lack of guidance highlights the need for a valuation framework that will facilitate a consistent approach to factoring climate change risks into valuation analyses.